 Personally and unashamed, I now give thanks to the delightful and knowable God for such wisdom in science, biology, chemistry, mechanical engineering, food technology, sound, and all that makes up our physical and spiritual being.
 I heard the reason for the whistle.

 My mockery abated and gratefully my cynicism of His existence melted under His love and protection.
 His existence in the spirit beyond the wonder of our universe, His omniscient skill in creation, His eternal, omnipotent, and creative self, gave me a new life.
 And what’s more, He gives the wisdom to discover predators and how to fend them off … I learn from the “Whistle Blower’s” warning.

 The indigenous art connection

 I have included my interpretation of Australian Aboriginal dot painting (a type of pointillism – my words) art and some New Zealand Maori art interpretation as a way of bringing the voices of mankind together.
 How might they tell the same story through their art?

 I love the vibrancy and symbolism in Native arts, in particular, Aboriginal dot painting.
-Recognized globally, dot painting language is unique to Australian Aboriginal art.
+Recognized globally, the dot painting language is unique to Australian Aboriginal art.
 On the surface, the dot is simply a style of Aboriginal painting, like cross-hatching or stencil art in Western art.
 Exploring deeper into the history of Aboriginal dot painting, a world of camouflage, secrecy, and ritual are waiting for discovery.